g-lalevee/Apigee-Simple-Azure-Pipeline/README.md

 ![Job Summary](./images/ended-job.png)

-- Click on artifact link, to access artifact folders and list
+- Click on artifact link, to access artifact folders and list.

 ![Artifact List](./images/artifact-list.png)

-- Click on artifact, to download it.
+- Click on artifact, to download it (you can also click on **More Options** menu to download a zipped folder).
 Open file with your browser.
 For example, Apickli report:

 ![Apicli Report](./images/apickli-report.png)